kibernetiku-klubas/timely/docs/privacy-policy.md

     If collection is clearly in the interests of an individual and consent cannot be obtained in a timely way

-    For investigations and fraud detection and prevention

-    For business transactions provided certain conditions are met

     If it is contained in a witness statement and the collection is necessary to assess, process, or settle an insurance claim

-    For identifying injured, ill, or deceased persons and communicating with next of kin

-    If we have reasonable grounds to believe an individual has been, is, or may be victim of financial abuse

     If it is reasonable to expect collection and use with consent would compromise the availability or the accuracy of the information and the collection is reasonable for purposes related to investigating a breach of an agreement or a contravention of the laws of Canada or a province

     If disclosure is required to comply with a subpoena, warrant, court order, or rules of the court relating to the production of records

-    If it was produced by an individual in the course of their employment, business, or profession and the collection is consistent with the purposes for which the information was produced

-    If the collection is solely for journalistic, artistic, or literary purposes

     If the information is publicly available and is specified by the regulations